-Courage California believes that California must be a beacon of progressive, equitable, and truly representative democracy.
+Courage California envisions a progressive, equitable, and representative California, powered by our people.
+We believe that California must be a beacon of progress.
 As the 5th largest economy in the world — and the United States’ largest and most diverse state — California is uniquely positioned to serve as a model for the country.

 Driven by our members and partnerships throughout the state, Courage California actively calls out institutional corruption and oppression, improves coordination and collaboration between progressive organizations, and demands that state and local representatives be accountable to and reflective of the Californians they seek to serve.